pedrosans/procris/README.md

 similar pieces are referred to as 'command prompt' and 'termwinkey' by also tmux and [Vim](https://vimhelp.org/options.txt.html#%27termwinkey%27) documentation.
-They share the same logic and are referred to as 'colon prompt' and 'prefix key' inside Poco documentation and source code.
+They share the same logic and are referred to as 'colon prompt' and 'prefix key' inside Procris documentation and source code.